Tradeoffs and Comparison Complexity: Experimental Evidence

-We turn to testing the key predictions of our model.
-We assess whether 1) in binary choice, our complexity measures predict choice noise and errors; 2) classic preference reversals can be eliminated by manipulating the ease of comparing options to the price list; and 3) probability weighting and hyperbolic discounting can be reversed by eliciting valuations of money in terms of probability and time equivalents.
+We turn to evaluating the explanatory power of our framework.
+We test whether 1) our tradeoff complexity measures predict noise in binary choice; 2) classic preference reversals can be eliminated by manipulating the ease of comparing options to prices; and 3) probability weighting and hyperbolic discounting can be reversed, as our framework predicts.
 We then quantify the predictive power of our binary choice model relative to benchmark models.